-I live in Adelaide, South Australia, a state sometimes referred to as the “Festival State.”
+My chosen place in the world is Adelaide, South Australia, a state sometimes referred to as the “Festival State.”
 In this post, I’ll be your tour guide and share some of my favourite places and things.
 We’ll visit beaches and wineries, sample some of the best produce imaginable, and take part in fabulous cultural events.

 Adelaide with a population of around 1.3 million, is the capital of South Australia.
 Designed by Col. William Light as the original garden city, the parklands surrounding the city centre exist to this day, providing for recreational, cultural and sporting activities for the city’s residents.

 If Edinburgh can claim the to be the “Athens of the North,” perhaps Adelaide should claim the title Athens of the Antipodes?

 Back in pioneer times, the German settlers, attracted by the freedom from religious persecution this uniquely free colony offered, established their communities in the Barossa Valley, and brought their vines.
 South Australia now is responsible for 80 percent of Australia’s premium wine production with international accolades for the Barossa, McLaren Vale and Clare Valley to name but three of the fifteen or so regions.
 You thought Aussie wines were cheap and rough?
 Yes, that’s the stuff we don’t want to drink ourselves, so we export it- and most of the plonk comes from New South Wales anyway.

 You thought Aussie wines were cheap and rough?
 Yes, that’s the stuff we don’t want to drink ourselves.